Quesnelia

-Quesnelia is a genus of plants in the family Bromeliaceae, subfamily Bromelioideae.
-The genus is named after French businessman and patron of botany Edouard Prosper Quesnel, of Le Havre (1781-1850).
+Quesnelia is a genus of flowering plants in the family Bromeliaceae, subfamily Bromelioideae.
+The genus is named after French businessman and patron of botany Edouard Prosper Quesnel, of Le Havre (1781–1850).
 Endemic to eastern Brazil, this genus contains 22 known species.
 This genus has two recognized subgenera: the type subgenus and Billbergiopsis Mez.

 Species

 As of November 2022, Plants of the World Online accepted 24 species: